tlevine/www.thomaslevine.com/content/why-people-like-hackerspaces/index.md

 > **We** know how this complex fancy thing works, but a lot of other people don't, and it's hard to explain the thing.
 > Let's make so **other people** can do the thing without needing to understand how it works.

-In the first of these attitudes, we are special people who are able to do these things, and we need to simplify the things that we do so that normal people can do them too.
+In the first of these attitudes, we are special people

+who are able to  these things,

+and we need to simplify the things that we do so that normal people can do them too.